teamcfadvance/BlogCFC5/install/readme.txt

 Install scripts for all but MS Access updated to include showlayout for pages table.

 Notice - Gary Funk did some big optimization to the MySQL install script.
 Folks may want to look it over and compare.
 This was in direct result to performance issues I had with my own blog.
+Notice - Gary Funk did the same for mysql.sql.

 /org/delmore/* - Updated ColdFish library.
 /org/camden/blog/blog.cfc - New version #